Full-time MBA Program Curriculum

 Current first and second year Full-time students should refer to Canvas for their curriculum map.

 The Georgetown MBA offers a variety of coursework focused on quantitative analysis and management science, allowing students to complete a STEM-designated management science major.
-In addition to 19.5 credits toward the major earned through core courses, incoming students must complete 12 credits during the MBA program from this course list to earn the designation.
-Current second and third year students should refer to Canvas for their credit requirements.
+In addition to the STEM-eligible credits you will take as part of the core curriculum above, students must complete 12 elective credits during the MBA program from this course list to earn the designation.

 Your MBA studies will begin with a week-long course, Leading Teams for Performance and Impact, which draws from behavioral science research and professional practice to provide an interactive, engaging, and focused experience in leadership development.